Politics of Alberta: Provincial

 Left wing Edmonton was an exception to the province's post–Second World War conservative voting pattern, earning it the nickname "Redmonton".
 Edmonton city residents, to a larger extent than elsewhere, tend to vote for the Liberal Party of Alberta and Alberta New Democrats.
 Their preferences is often obscured by the first-past-the-post electoral system.
 No Labour or CCF or NDP candidate won an Edmonton seat from 1955 to 1982, despite the large left vote in the city overall, in part due to the cancellation of the STV/IRV voting systems in 1956.
 The 2004 provincial election was an example of how the city got its nickname "Redmonton"; Liberal and New Democrat candidates won 15 of the city's 18 seats.

 While Tories won 13 of Edmonton's 18 seats in 2008, Klein's successor, Ed Stelmach, represented a riding just outside Edmonton and was perceived to be less connected to the interests of the energy corporations whose headquarters are in Calgary.

 Stelmach gave way in 2011 to Alison Redford, the province's first female premier.
 She led the Tories to a 12th consecutive election victory in 2012.
 Redford was forced to resign in 2014, and was ultimately succeeded by former federal minister Jim Prentice.
-The conservative dominance of Alberta politics was broken in 2015.

-2015, the Alberta New Democratic Party formed government for the first time, and Rachel Notley became Alberta's 17th premier.
+The period of conservative dominance in Alberta politics was broken in 2015 when the Alberta New Democratic Party formed government for the first time, and Rachel Notley became Alberta's 17th premier.
+The NDP won 54 of Alberta's 87 seats.

-On April 16, 2019, the 2019 Alberta general election saw Jason Kenney and his new United Conservative Party (UCP) sweep to power, winning 63 of 87 seats in the Alberta legislature, returning the province to conservative politics.
+The 2019 general election saw Jason Kenney and his new United Conservative Party (a merger of the Progressive Conservative and Wildrose parties) sweep to power.
+The UCP won 63 of 87 seats in the Alberta legislature, returning the province to conservative politics.
 This was the only election in Alberta history to dethrone an incumbent government after only a single term.
 However, the UCP received just 54 percent of the vote, the first-past-the-post system inflating the avalanche of switched seats and exaggerating the appearance of the party's popularity.
+In the 2023 general election, the UCP won another majority but by smaller margins – UCP 49 seats, NDP 38 seats; UCP 53 percent of votes, NDP 44 percent of votes cast overall.